Dede Ayew dropped from Black Stars squad for World Cup qualifiers

 Dede Ayew Dropped From Ghana Black Stars Squad For Upcoming World Cup Qualifiers

-- Black Stars captain Dede Ayew has been dropped from the national team squad ahead of World Cup qualifiers.
+- Black Stars captain Dede Ayew has been dropped from the national team squad ahead of the World Cup qualifiers

 - Black Stars Coach Otto Addo announced his squad for the games against Mali and the Central African Republic at the GFA headquarters